 Over 20 years

-Dentally, this group of horses is beginning to reach the end of their reserve crown.
-They often have concurrent diseases that affect them such as cushings and can have difficulty maintaining weight just like elderly people.
+Dentally, this group of horses is beginning to reach the end of their clinical crown.
+They often have concurrent diseases that affect them such as Cushing’s disease (PPID) and can have difficulty maintaining weight just like elderly people.
 So their diet and dental care and management of other diseases must be of the highest standard to ensure longevity.

-A picture speaks a 1,000 words.
-Look at the incisor corrections below… There are very few people in California that have the skill level necessary to do this level of work. ”Experience you can rely on.”
+A picture speaks 1,000 words.
+Look at the incisor correction below.
+There are very few people in California that have the skill level necessary to do this level of work. ”Experience you can rely on.”
+Extensive work is accomplished through staging, usually not just one visit.
+This ensures the viability of the tooth, too much odontoplasty at once can cause damage to the tooth and death.

 Why wait?
 Call NOW !